say3dd/team-29/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-These section will guide you through setting up the project to run locally on your machine for development and testing purposes.
+This section will guide you through setting up the project to run locally on your machine for development and testing purposes.

 ### Prerequisites